BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 - [Coupling](https://csrc.nist.gov/pubs/sp/800/217/fpd){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 Indicates a logical connection established between an IdP and an IdP subscriber's PIV Identity Account maintained by the user's home agency.
 Coupling enables the IdP to verify the user's real-time PIV status and the status of any PIV or DPIV credentials bound to the user.
 - [CRED (CDM)](https://www.cisa.gov/sites/default/files/2023-08/CDM_Tech%20Volume2_v2.5.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 The CDM CRED (credentials and authenticators) capability ensures that account credentials are assigned to and are used only by authorized users or services to access agency systems, services, and facilities.
 CRED binds a type of credential or authenticator to an identity established in TRUST with a level of assurance and is used to grant logical access.
 - [Derived PIV Credential](https://pages.nist.gov/FIPS201/FIPS201.html#s-c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
-- Alternative Phishing Resistant Credential - A credential that is equivalent to a PIV per NIST xAL requirements issued to identies where PIV is not accessible, mobile, interim, external, use cases.
+- Alternative Phishing Resistant Credential - A credential that is equivalent to a PIV per NIST xAL requirements issued to identities where PIV is not accessible, mobile, interim, external, use cases.
 - [Federal Enterprise Identity](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Refers to the unique representation of an employee, a contractor, an enterprise user, such as a mission or business partner, a device, or a technology that a federal agency manages to achieve its mission and business objectives.
 This is also known as a Workforce Identity.
 - [FIDO2](https://fidoalliance.org/fido2/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - an open specification for phishing resistant authentication consisting of two separate specifications: WebAuthn, specified by the World Wide Web Consortium (W3C), and Client to Authenticator Protocol (CTAP), specified by the FIDO Alliance.
 - [Federation](https://csrc.nist.gov/glossary/term/federation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A process that allows for the conveyance of identity and authentication information across a set of networked systems.